Machine translation: Neural MT

 A deep learning-based approach to MT, neural machine translation has made rapid progress in recent years.
-However, the current consensus is that the so-called human parity achieved is not real, being based wholly on limited domains, language pairs, and certain test benchmarks i.e., it lacks statistical significance power.
+However, the current consensus is that the so-called human parity achieved is not real, being based wholly on limited domains, language pairs, and certain test benchmarks, i.e., it lacks statistical significance power.

 Translations by neural MT tools like DeepL Translator, which is thought to usually deliver the best machine translation results as of 2022, typically still need post-editing by a human.

 Instead of training specialized translation models on parallel datasets, one can also directly prompt generative large language models like GPT to translate a text.
 This approach is considered promising, but is still more resource-intensive than specialized translation models.

 Issues

-A bilingual menu in Beijing offers "stir-fried wikipedia with pimientos" and other nonsensical dishes that may have resulted from a translation error.
+A mistranslated menu in Beijing offers "stir-fried wikipedia with pimientos" and other nonsensical dishes.

 Broken Chinese "沒有進入" from machine translation in Bali, Indonesia.
 The broken Chinese sentence sounds like "there does not exist an entry" or "have not entered yet".

 Studies using human evaluation (e.g. by professional literary translators or human readers) have systematically identified various issues with the latest advanced MT outputs.
 Some quality evaluation studies have found that, in several languages, human translations outperform ChatGPT-produced translations in terminological accuracy and clarity of expression.
 Common issues include the translation of ambiguous parts whose correct translation requires common sense-like semantic language processing or context.
 There can also be errors in the source texts, missing high-quality training data and the severity of frequency of several types of problems may not get reduced with techniques used to date, requiring some level of human active participation.